kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 <section class="version-gate" id="choose-version" aria-labelledby="note-title">
   <p class="version-eyebrow">One investigation · two ways in</p>
-  <h1 id="note-title">I Tried to Make Whisper Hear “Yanny.”
-It Said “Yay.”</h1>
-  <p class="version-intro">The failure became a more interesting question: can we distinguish a readable internal <strong>gauge</strong> from a reliable causal <strong>knob</strong>?
-Read the investigation as a shorter story or as the full methods-and-evidence report.</p>
+  <h1 id="note-title">Listening Inside a Speech Model with the Audio Jacobian Lens</h1>
+  <p class="version-intro">Read the same project as a shorter metaphorical story or as the complete scientific and technical report.
+The evidence and boundaries are the same; only the map changes.</p>
   <nav class="version-chooser" aria-label="Choose a version of this note">
     <a class="version-choice version-choice--metaphor" href="#metaphorical-version">
-      <strong>Enter the city beneath the transcript →</strong>
+      <strong>Follow the metaphorical map →</strong>
-      <span>Follow the sound through acoustic neighborhoods, distributed constellations, fitted gauges, and one switch that did not behave as cleanly as I hoped.</span>
+      <span>Enter a city beneath the transcript, where acoustic constellations become words and internal switches can be tested.</span>
-      <small>Story version · about 7 minutes</small>
+      <small>Story version · about 5 minutes</small>
     </a>
     <a class="version-choice version-choice--technical" href="#technical-version">
-      <strong>Read the methods and evidence →</strong>
+      <strong>Read the technical report →</strong>
-      <span>Frozen-model methodology, exact measurements, controls, fine-tuning comparison, limitations, and falsifiable next experiments.</span>
+      <span>Methods, measurements, screenshots, controls, limitations, and the experiments I want to run next.</span>
-      <small>Scientific version · about 16 minutes</small>
+      <small>Scientific version · about 14 minutes</small>
     </a>
   </nav>
 </section>

 <article class="version-panel version-panel--metaphorical" id="metaphorical-version" tabindex="-1" aria-labelledby="metaphorical-title" markdown="1">

-<a class="version-back" href="#choose-version">← Back to the two versions</a>
+<a class="version-back" href="#choose-version">← Back to the two maps</a>

 ## The City Beneath the Transcript {#metaphorical-title}

-<p class="version-deck">What a failed steering experiment taught me about reading a representation and controlling it · July 2026</p>

-The unedited model heard the famous Laurel/Yanny recording and produced `Lily!`

-I changed neither the audio nor the model's weights.
-Instead, I used a 20%-relative total residual-norm budget across an L1–L3 schedule in the recording's first half.
-At each site, I nudged the encoder toward the equal-weight mean of vocabulary tokens whose decoded strings begin with Y and away from the corresponding La-prefix family, then let the rest of Whisper recompute normally.

-The result was `Yay!`

-It never became `Yanny`.

-The near-miss exposed the more useful question.
-Something I touched early in the model changed what appeared at the end—but I had not found a reliable semantic control.
-I had found a signal that propagated.

-Was it merely a gauge, or was it the beginning of a knob?

-That question became the organizing idea for this [Audio Jacobian Lens](https://github.com/kennethli319/audio-jacobian-lens) investigation.
+<p class="version-deck">A metaphorical map of the same Audio Jacobian Lens experiments · July 2026</p>

 <figure class="note-figure note-figure--illustration">
   <a href="{{ '/assets/img/audio-jacobian-lens/city-beneath-transcript.jpg' | relative_url }}">